elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/data-types.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Undefined means a value has not been defined or assigned to a variable.</div><br />
+  <div><strong>Interview Response:</strong> Undefined means a value is not defined or assigned to a variable.</div><br />
-  <div><strong>Technical Response:</strong> In JavaScript, undefined means a value has not been defined or assigned.
-If a variable is declared, but not assigned, then its value is undefined.
+  <div><strong>Technical Response:</strong> In JavaScript, undefined means a value is not defined or assigned.
+If a variable is declared but not assigned, its value is undefined.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />